hackerwins/homepage-old/docs/index.md

 ---
 title: "About Yorkie"
 layout: docs
+category: "About Yorkie"
 order: 1
 ---

 ## About Yorkie

 Yorkie is an open source document store for building collaborative applications such as [Google Docs](https://docs.google.com/) and [Figma](https://www.figma.com/).
-To achieve that, Yorkie provides synchronization primitives such as JSON-like document and Peer Awareness API.
+To achieve that, Yorkie provides synchronization primitives such as JSON-like document([CRDT](https://crdt.tech/)) and Peer Awareness API.

 High-level overview of Yorkie is as follows: